+ChanSelect()

-ChanSelect() This function is used to report on the selected/unselected state of a channel in a time or result view, and to change the selected state of a channel.
-Func ChanSelect(chan% {,new%}); chan% The channel number or -1 for all visible channels.
-Hidden channels and non- existent channels always appear to be unselected. new% If present it sets the state: 0 for unselected, not 0 for selected.
+This function is used to report on the selected/unselected state of a channel in a time or result view, and to change the selected state of a channel.

+Func ChanSelect(chan% {,new%});

+- chan% The channel number or -1 for all visible channels.
+Hidden channels and nonexistent channels always appear to be unselected. - new% If present it sets the state: 0 for unselected, not 0 for selected.
 If omitted, the state is unchanged.
-Attempts to change invisible channels are ignored.
-Returns The channel state at the time of the call, 0 for unselected, 1 for selected.
+Attempts to change invisible channels are ignored. - Returns The channel state at the time of the call, 0 for unselected, 1 for selected.
 If you set chan% to -1, the function returns the number of selected channels.

+See also:ChanHide(), ChanOrder(), ChanShow(), ChanWeight()

+ChanShow()

-See also:ChanHide(),ChanOrder(),ChanShow(),ChanWeight() Ob as Ob as () Display a channel, or a list of channels in a time, result or XY view.
-Turning on a channel ChanShow() that is on has no effect.
+Display a channel, or a list of channels in a time, result or XY view.
+Turning on a channel that is on has no effect.
 Turning on a channel that doesn't exist has no effect.

+Proc ChanShow(cSpc {,cSpc...});

+cSpc A channel specification for the channels to show.

+See also:ChanHide(), ChanList(), ChanVisible()

+ChanTitle\$()

-Proc ChanShow(cSpc {,cSpc}); cSpc A channel specification for the channels to show.
-See also:ChanHide(),ChanList(),ChanVisible() ChanTitle\$() This returns or sets the channel title string in a time, result or XY view.
+This returns or sets the channel title string in a time, result or XY view.
 A title string is up to 9 characters long.
-In an XY view the channel titles are visible in the Key window.
+In an XY view, the channel titles are visible in the Key window.

 Setting a duplicate channel title does not change the original channel.
 Setting the original channel title sets the titles of duplicates unless the duplicates have their own title.
 If you set the title of a duplicate to "", the title reverts to the title of the channel it duplicates.

+Func ChanTitle\$(chan%{,new\$});

-Func ChanTitle\$(chan%{,new\$}); chan% The channel number.
-In XY views you can also use 0 to change the y axis title. new\$ An optional string holding the new channel title.
-Returns The channel title string for the channel.
+chan% The channel number.
+In XY views you can also use 0 to change the y axis title.

+- new\$ An optional string holding the new channel title. - Returns The channel title string for the channel.
 If the channel does not exist, the function does nothing and returns an empty string.

+See also:ChanComment\$(), XYKey()

+ChanUnits\$()

-See also:ChanComment\$(), XYKey() ChanUnits\$() This gets or sets the units for waveform or WaveMark channels and result or XY views.
+This gets or sets the units for waveform or WaveMark channels and result or XY views.
 From 5.03 you can read back and set the displayed units of time view event-based channels.
 Changes to event-based channels are lost when the display mode changes.

+Func ChanUnits\$(chan%{,new\$});

-Func ChanUnits\$(chan%{,new\$}); chan% A channel in the time view.
-In a result view, channels start at 1, but we accept 0 as meaning the first channel to be compatible with version 3.
-In an XY view the channel number is ignored.
-We suggest you use 0 to match ChanTitle\$(). new\$ An optional string holding the new y axis units for the channel (up to 5 characters).
-If the string is too long, it is truncated.
-Returns It returns the old units of the designated channel.
+- chan% A channel in the time or result view.
+In an XY, view the channel number is ignored.
+We suggest you use 0 to match ChanTitle\$(). - new\$ An optional string holding the new y axis units for the channel (up to 5 characters).
+If the string is too long, it is truncated. - Returns It returns the old units of the designated channel.
 If the channel does not exist or is not of a suitable type, the function does nothing and returns an empty string.

 See also:ChanScale(), ChanOffset(), ChanTitle\$()